Kord-Extensions/kord-extensions/README.md

 Additionally, ensure that your test server contains a channel named `test-logs` that your test bot can send messages to.

-The test bot is intended for testing KordEx's complex systems, such as command handling, plugin loading and extension management.
-If you modify any of these systems (or add new ones), it's important that you update (or add) extensions that test them.
+We designed the test bot to test KordEx's complex systems, such as command handling, plugin loading, and extension management.
+If you modify any of these systems (or add new ones), it is important you update (or add) extensions that test them.

 This module also provides some convenience functions that you can use when writing tests in commands and event handlers.